restfulapi/restful-api/README.md

 Note that the closure must be able to handle single short-object references, collections of them, or maps of them.
 In general, if you are overriding the short-object behavior, you would want to override it for all representations.
 This is possible by using templates; see below for more details on how to do so.

 ###Flattening the final map
-If you intend to use grails data binding to bind the output of a declarative extractor to grails domain objects or POGOs, then you may need to flatten parts of the map that represent sub-objects.
+If you intend to use the orginal grails data binding (that used the Spring data binder) prior to Grails 2.3 to bind the output of a declarative extractor to grails domain objects or POGOs, then you may need to flatten parts of the map that represent sub-objects.
 This is because the data binding is designed to work with parameters submitted from web forms, so when dealing with nested objects, it expects key names to describe the associations, rather than nested maps.
 For example it expects

     ['orderID':12345, 'customer.name':'Smith']